delehef/asgart/README.md

 will probe using 20-mers, and guarantee that no duplication will include gaps longer than 100bp in their arm-to-arm pairwise alignment.

-If you wish to look for reversed-translated duplications, use the `-RT` option.
+If you wish to look for reversed-complemented duplications, use the `-R` and `-C` options, that can be combined in `-RC`.
 And the `-v` option will give you more informations, as well as a visual overview of the progress.

 ```
-asgart seq.fasta seq.fasta 20 100 -RTv
+asgart seq.fasta seq.fasta -RCv
 ```

 ## Input

 As input, ASGART takes FASTA files containing the sequences within which to look for duplications.
 They can be either in the FASTA or multiFASTA format.
-If the input files are `s2

 ## Output

 ### JSON

 By default, ASGART will write its result in a JSON file in the folder where it was launched, following the following structure:

 ```
 {